Trump tests positive for coronavirus: Here's who else is positive, and who's negative

 - Republican National Committee Chair Ronna McDaniel

-The following administration officials and Republicans have tested negative for the virus:
+The following administration officials, Democrats and Republicans have tested negative for the virus:

 - Vice President Mike Pence